crystal-williams-brown/animation-101/Lessons/3-Slow_in_slow_out.md

 - ease-out, where the transition ends slower than it starts
 - ease-it-out, where the transition starts and ends slower than the speed it has in the middle

 There are other things you can do with timing, such as manually skipping frames.
 Like so `transition-timing-function: steps(2, jump-start);`.
 This has us skip 2 frames at the start of the transition.
-[More details on transitions can be found in Modzilla docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function)
+[More details on transitions can be found in Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function)

 ***